500 Days Of Film Reviews 20 Terrifying Horror Films

 A true horror classic, The Exorcist is shocking, disturbing and very scary.
 Director William Friedkin believes that you take away what you bring to his film.
 For me, it is a powerful portrait of a mother's love for her daughter.
 What does it mean to you?

 7. Ghostly Horror

-I love The Awakening because it is an entertaining take on the traditional ghost hunter story.
+There are many contenders in this category but I am picking The Awakening because is an entertaining take on the traditional ghost hunter story.
 Plus Rebecca Hall is superb.
 The Awakening Review

 8. Haunted House Horror

 Again, a competitive category.
 I just love this wonderful, scary and beautiful film by Guillermo del Toro.
 The house is gorgeous to behold and Jessica Chastain gives a phenomenal performance.

 A film that has scared me for so many years it actually feels like an old friend.
 RIP Wes Kraven you are much missed.